arsduo/koala/readme.md

 * Flexible: Koala should be useful to everyone, regardless of their current configuration.
 (We support JRuby, Rubinius, and REE as well as vanilla Ruby, and use the Faraday library to provide complete flexibility over how HTTP requests are made.)
 * Tested: Koala should have complete test coverage, so you can rely on it.
 (Our test coverage is complete and can be run against either mocked responses or the live Facebook servers.)

+Facebook Changes on October 1, 2011
+---

+**Koala 1.2 supports all of Facebook's new authentication schemes**, which will be introduced on October 1, 2011; the old Javascript library and older authentication schemes will be deprecated at the same time.

+To test your application, upgrade to the latest version of Koala (see below) and configure your application according to Facebook's [OAuth 2.0 and HTTPS Migration](https://developers.facebook.com/docs/oauth2-https-migration/) guide.
+If you have the appropriate calls to get_user_info_from_cookies (apps using the Javascript SDK) and/or parse_signed_params (for Canvas and tab apps), your application should work without a hitch.

+_Note_: in their new secure cookie format, Facebook provides an OAuth code, which Koala automatically exchanges for an access token.
+Because this involves a call to Facebook's servers, you should consider storing the user's access token in their session and only calling get_user_info_from_cookies if it's not present.
+(Otherwise, you'll be calling out to Facebook each time.)
+As we figure out best practices for this, we'll update the wiki.

 Installation
 ---